Hamburg Finkenwerder Airport: Airlines and destinations

-There are no public scheduled services at Finkenwerder.
-The airport handles around 10 to 15 aircraft movements per day.
-Most are transfer, freight, and test flights for Airbus manufacturing.
-The twice-daily corporate shuttle service to the Airbus plant in Toulouse has been operated by the Spanish operator Volotea since 4 November 2019 on a five-year contract.
-Previously the service was operated by Germania and PrivatAir.
+There are no scheduled public services at Finkenwerder.
+The airport handles about 10 to 15 aircraft movements per day, most of which are transfer, freight, and test flights related to Airbus manufacturing operations.
+Since 4 November 2019, the twice-daily corporate shuttle service to the Airbus plant in Toulouse has been operated by the Spanish carrier Volotea.
+The service was previously operated by Germania and PrivatAir.